sixro/themissingobjects/README.md

-# the missed objects
+# the missing objects

-A small library containing Java objects I miss the most.
+A small library containing Java objects I'm missing the most.